SystemsApproach/private5g/software/directory.rst

 Aether is a complex system, assembled from multiple components spanning several Git repositories.
-These include repos for different subsystems (e.g., AMP, SD-Core, SD-RAN), but also for different stages of the development pipeline (e.g., source code, deployment artifacts).
+These include repos for different subsystems (e.g., AMP, SD-Core, SD-RAN), but also for different stages of the development pipeline (e.g., source code, deployment artifacts, configuration specs).
 This rest of this section identifies all the Aether-related repositories, with the OnRamp repos listed at the end serving as the starting point for anyone that wants to come up-to-speed on the rest of the system.

+.. admonition:: Troubleshooting Hint

+  This guide includes *Troubleshooting Hints* like this one.
+Our first hint is to recommend that the guide be followed sequentially.
+This is because each section establishes a milestone that may prove useful when you find yourself trying to troubleshoot a problem in a later section.
+For example, isolating a problem with a physical gNB is easier if you know that connectivity to the AMF and UPF works correctly, which the *Emulated RAN* section helps to establish.

 Source Repos
 ~~~~~~~~~~~~~~~~